jcarlos-prieto/niliBOX/resources/DEVELOPMENT.md

    - *flag.png*: Image of the flag of the country with fixed size of 68 x 40 pixels
    - The file *trans.qm* contains the actual translation but it will be generated automatically later.

-2. For each driver, create directories for the new language under *client/language*s and *config/languages*.
+2. For each driver, create directories for the new language under *client/languages* and *config/languages*.
 For instance, for Danish language, create the following:
    - *resources/drivers/DRIVERNAME/client/languages/da*
    - *resources/drivers/DRIVERNAME/config/languages/da*

    It is not needed to add any file to these directories.
 Later on, a file *trans.qm* will be added automatically.

+   There is no *collection.qrc* for each individual theme folder under *drivers* but all the files needed must be declared in the *collection.qrc* file for the driver.
+Look at the example provided in [Structure of a driver](#structure-of-a-driver).

 3. Modify the language file definition *resources/languages.set*.
 Add the following lines (also for Danish):
    ```